Aviation Crime & Crisis

 Last Clipper – where it all ended

 On 3 December 1991, a cold, clear winter’s day in Berlin-Tempelhof, I flew my last Pan Am flight – a Boeing 737 that “just needed to be taken away”.
-Pan Am in practice no longer existed, but there was still one aircraft standing there that absolutely had to go to Dresden that day, before the insolvency, anyway.
+Pan Am basically no longer existed; the Berlin route rights had already gone to Lufthansa a year earlier, but this one last airplane was still sitting there and absolutely had to make it to Dresden that day – before the insolvency, anyway.

 The globe on the tailplane had already faded, but it still shone in that typical Pan Am blue.
 My assignment was clear: get her to Dresden.
 Do what’s to do – but do it now.
 I could only find one captain who was still legally current on the 737.
 You don’t normally fly a 40-ton airliner “single”.
 But in crisis management you do not think in categories of normal operations.

 We solved the question of the second person in the right-hand seat pragmatically: A “qualified observer / company representative” was sufficient – and that was me.
 With plenty of flight experience, but without a type rating for the 737, though with more than 100 simulator hours on that type.
-Not in a Microsoft simulator – where I would hire ten years later as an investigator for software piracy – but in a “real” full-flight simulator on three hydraulic legs.
+Not in a Microsoft simulator but in a “real” full-flight simulator on three hydraulic legs.

 We departed from runway 09 to the east.
 No 70% environmental take-off – 100%, full thrust once more.
 Far to the east over the Schillerkiez district, then a long left turn onto a southerly course.
 The 737 was light, almost empty – an almost bankrupt airline can no longer fill its tanks – and she climbed with that old self-evidence that you hardly feel today.